heidihuang-wav/quartz/content/private/drafts/draft-the cards i've been dealt.md

 subtitle: on resilience.

 Dear friends,
 If my life was a deck of cards, each card representing a distinct experience, I have a pretty good hand.
-I feel incredibly [[Man, I'm lucky|lucky]] - to have you all, to be in the Bay Area, and to have the amazing opportunity to learn from people I look up to at the Innovative Genomics Institute.
+I feel incredibly lucky (link to man im lucky page) - to have you all, to be in the Bay Area, and to have the amazing opportunity to learn from people I look up to at the Innovative Genomics Institute.

 At the same time, I also have some pretty shitty cards, most of which represent something I don't feel comfortable writing about in public (yet) and consist of experiences that have left me feeling trapped, suffocated, and doubted.
 Formative experiences woven deep into my fabric of existence.